you might not have considered —

-You've gathered the most important people in your lives, and this may be the only time they are all here, all alive, all celebrating together.
-I absolutely want you to have the time of your lives, and I want photography to enhance, not detract from your experience.
+You've gathered together the most important people in your lives, and this may be the only time they are all here, all alive, all celebrating together.
+I absolutely want you to be present all day long, to be there and live in the moments - I also want photography to enhance, not detract from your experience.

 2. Good lighting is everything.

-Getting Ready --
+Getting Ready —

 Typical hotel rooms often don’t provide the best light or setting for prep.
 If you can, I recommend looking into other options, like a well lit AirBnB, for your prep.
 There are tons of affordable cute ones out there!

-First Look --
+First Look —

 I always recommend doing a first look for three reasons: